Microsoft/azure-docs.cs-cz/articles/azure-functions/durable/durable-functions-instance-management.md

     ```

 > [!NOTE]
-> Formát adres URL Webhooku se může lišit v závislosti na tom, kterou verzi Azure Functions hostitele používáte.
-Předchozí příklad je pro hostitele Azure Functions 2,0.
+> The format of the webhook URLs might differ, depending on which version of the Azure Functions host you are running.
+The preceding example is for the Azure Functions 2.0 host.

-## <a name="retrieve-http-management-webhook-urls"></a>Načíst adresy URL Webhooku pro správu HTTP
+## <a name="retrieve-http-management-webhook-urls"></a>Retrieve HTTP management webhook URLs

-Externí systém můžete použít k monitorování nebo vyvolání událostí pro orchestraci.
-Externí systémy mohou komunikovat s Durable Functions prostřednictvím adres URL Webhooku, které jsou součástí výchozí odpovědi popsané v tématu [zjišťování adresy URL protokolu HTTP API](durable-functions-http-features.md#http-api-url-discovery).
-Adresy URL Webhooku můžete případně programově přistupovat pomocí [vazby klienta Orchestration](durable-functions-bindings.md#orchestration-client).
-K získání serializovatelných objektů, které obsahují tyto adresy URL webhooků, lze použít metody `CreateHttpManagementPayload` (.NET) nebo `createHttpManagementPayload` (JavaScript).
+You can use an external system to monitor or to raise events to an orchestration.
+External systems can communicate with Durable Functions through the webhook URLs that are part of the default response described in [HTTP API URL discovery](durable-functions-http-features.md#http-api-url-discovery).
+The webhook URLs can alternatively be accessed programmatically using the [orchestration client binding](durable-functions-bindings.md#orchestration-client).
+The `CreateHttpManagementPayload` (.NET) or the `createHttpManagementPayload` (JavaScript) methods can be used to get a serializable object that contains these webhook URLs.

-Metody `CreateHttpManagementPayload` (.NET) a `createHttpManagementPayload` (JavaScript) mají jeden parametr:
+The `CreateHttpManagementPayload` (.NET) and `createHttpManagementPayload` (JavaScript) methods have one parameter:

-* **InstanceId**: jedinečné ID instance.
+* **instanceId**: The unique ID of the instance.

-Metody vrátí objekt s následujícími vlastnostmi řetězce:
+The methods return an object with the following string properties:

-* **ID**: ID instance orchestrace (měla by být stejná jako u `InstanceId`ho vstupu).
+* **Id**: The instance ID of the orchestration (should be the same as the `InstanceId` input).
-* **StatusQueryGetUri**: adresa URL stavu instance Orchestration.
+* **StatusQueryGetUri**: The status URL of the orchestration instance.
-* **SendEventPostUri**: adresa URL vyvolání události instance Orchestration.
+* **SendEventPostUri**: The "raise event" URL of the orchestration instance.
-* **TerminatePostUri**: adresa URL pro ukončení instance Orchestration.
+* **TerminatePostUri**: The "terminate" URL of the orchestration instance.
-* **PurgeHistoryDeleteUri**: adresa URL vymazání historie instance Orchestration.
+* **PurgeHistoryDeleteUri**: The "purge history" URL of the orchestration instance.

-Funkce mohou odesílat instance těchto objektů do externích systémů a monitorovat nebo přivolávat události pro příslušné orchestrace, jak je znázorněno v následujících příkladech:
+Functions can send instances of these objects to external systems to monitor or raise events on the corresponding orchestrations, as shown in the following examples:

 ### <a name="c"></a>C#